 At St. Mark's Catholic Primary School, we want EVERY child to fulfil their Godgiven potential.
 Staff want ALL children, (irrespective of their background or the challenges they face), to make good progress and achieve high attainment across all subject areas within a caring, catholic environment.
-We strive to ensure that the children at St. Mark's not only receive a first class formal education but also a spiritual, moral, social, vocational and cultural one too to prepare them for the wider world outside of school.
+We strive to ensure that the children at St. Mark's not only receive a first class formal education but also a spiritual, moral, social, vocational and cultural one too to prepare them for the wider world outside of school and to be valuable citizens of the 21st Century.